nodejs-mobile/nodejs-mobile/README.md

 ***Disclaimer:***  documentation found in this repository is currently unchanged from parent repository and may only be applicable to upstream node.

+## Versioning

+This project does *NOT* follow SemVer, instead it aims to reflect the upstream Node.js version is is based on.

+`nodejs-mobile` version `A.B.C` is based on Node.js version `A.B.*`, while the `C` is incremented whenever there are *any* changes to our codebase, be them fixes, features or otherwise.

 ## Build Instructions

 Please see the [BUILDING.md](./doc_mobile/BUILDING.md) file in the `doc_mobile` folder in this source distribution.